-As a faculty member approaches retirement, he or she should consult with the dean of the faculty and the Department of Human Resources.
+As a faculty member approaches retirement, he or she should consult with the provost and dean of the faculty and the Department of Human Resources.

 Retired faculty have emeritus status.
 Emeriti may participate in formal college ceremonies such as commencement and convocation.
 They retain library privileges and full access to campus facilities though they cannot normally be granted the use of laboratory or office space.
 The college will invite those who retire in the area to participate in a variety of college social events.